 The old city walls, which once stretched for 9km around ancient Chángshā, were built of rammed earth in 202 BC, reinforced with stone in...

-The most famous of the city’s parks is a 5km-long sliver in the Xiāng River.
-A reflective 32-year-old Mao immortalised it in ‘Changsha’,...
+The most famous of the city’s parks is a 5km-long sliver of an island smack bang in the middle of the Xiāng River.
+A reflective...

 Húnán County No 1 Teachers’ Training School